UBC-MDS/bank-marketing-analysis/CODE_OF_CONDUCT.md

 ## Attribution

-This Code of Conduct is copied and adapted from the Contributor Covenant[https://www.contributor-covenant.org], version 2.1, available at [https://www.contributor-covenant.org/version/2/1/code_of_conduct.html].
+This Code of Conduct is copied and adapted from the [Contributor Covenant](https://www.contributor-covenant.org), version 2.1, available at https://www.contributor-covenant.org/version/2/1/code_of_conduct.html.